Boreas618/Notes/operating-systems/interrupts.md

 `pushad` saves the x86 integer registers; because the kernel does not typically do ﬂoating point operations, those do not need to be saved unless the kernel switches to a new process.

-`popad ` pop an array of integer register values off the stack into the registers
+`popad ` pop an array of integer register values off the stack into the registers.

-`iret` instruction that loads a stack pointer, instruction pointer and processor status word off the stack into the appropriate processor registers.
+`iret` instruction loads a stack pointer, instruction pointer and processor status word off the stack into the appropriate processor registers.

 **Putting it all together: Mode switch on the x86**